pikakid98/decluttertube/README.md

 `NoShortsTitleSuggestions` Removes the hashtag suggestions from the title bar in YouTube Studio

+`UnYousYourTube` Removes the "You" section on the left-hand sidebar

+`HeartOfTheCards` Disables cards on the top right of the screen in videos

+`NoLogo` Removes the YouTube logo from the website.
+If for whatever reason you want that

 ## Known issues
 Please be aware that some of these filters may be broken or contain duplicate filters.
 I'll fix these as soon as I find them or they get reported